joelagnel/joelfernandes.org/_posts/2023-04-28-hazard-pointers.md

 ## In summary

-Hazard pointers are an effective synchronization mechanism for managing shared resources in concurrent systems.
-They offer good read-side performance and may generally better memory footprint than RCU.
+Hazard pointers could be an effective synchronization mechanism for managing shared access to objects in concurrent systems.
+They offer good read-side performance and may offer better memory footprint than RCU due to smaller data structure footprint and quicker memory reclaim.
+However, they have poor read-side performance and complexity, compared to RCU.
+On modern systems with ever increasing amounts of memory, RCU makes much more sense to use than HP.